-The majority of PSHE lessons will be delivered via the online platform, Stream, during form time.
+PSHE lessons will be delivered through their Personal Development lessons (fortnightly) and via form time activities (known as our PEAK programme).
 These have all been designed specifically for our school and use a range of mediums to explore important and sensitive topics- all of these lessons include opportunities for discussion and interaction within form groups.

-To ensure that students and staff feel comfortable, more sensitive topics will be delivered in person by external speakers during PSHE days.
-These happen once every half term: during these days, students do not have their normal lessons and instead have a day dedicated to exploring the more challenging areas of PSHE.
+To ensure that students and staff feel comfortable, some, more sensitive topics, will be delivered in person by external speakers during designated deep learning days.
+These happen through careful planning: during these days, students do not have their normal lessons and instead have a day (or half a day) dedicated to exploring the more challenging areas of PSHE.